Iâll be honest here. The whole toe pointing thing remains a constant battle for me.

 So long, claw feet!

-If you want to find out more about my online strength and conditioning programmes for pole dancers (all provided through the Pole PT app) you can find more info here.
+If you want to find out more about my strength and conditioning programmes for pole dancers you can find find all my 6-week training workbooks here.
 And if you really wanna nerd out on strength training for pole, check out my book Strength and Conditioning for Pole, which includes a whole chapter on feet and toe pointing!
 It really is the most comprehensive text book for pole dancers!